kotertom/cyberracing/README.md

-# cyberracing (WIP|on halt)
+# cyberracing (WIP/abandoned)

-The development process on this project has been temporarily stopped.
-It will come back online when I get more time after finishing all the other university tasks.

-4th computer graphics project

-This is a simple game engine bundled with a demo written in JS + WebGL + HTML + CSS.
+This is a simple game engine bundled with a demo written in JS ES5 (no npm, webpack et al.) + WebGL + HTML + CSS.
 Features Unity-like composite pattern.
+Made for 4th university computer graphics course assignment.
+I've marking this project as abandoned as this was my first full javascript project and I've learned better workflows and newer technologies over the time.
+If I ever was to reboot this, it will probably be Rust + WASM + JS interop but I'll probably stick to plain Rust and ditch the web part.

 Please note it is WIP.
 Exact to-do's are:
 * fix lighting issues (math behind matrices and transformations)
 * fix flat shader (sadly WebGL is the worst and has no option to turn off rendering pipeline interpolation)

+## Installation

+Clone the repo or download the zip, then open the `cyberracing.html` file in your browser.